Skip to main content

 tcb app deploy --framework next --output-dir .next -e my-env-id

-# Pure static projects (skip the build step)
+# Pure static project (skip build step)

 tcb app deploy --framework static --build-command "" --output-dir ./public -e my-env-id